-- After consulting with market participants, the EC establishes an annual priority list, which may call for the development of framework guidelines ('FG') or NCs for specific topics. - There was no priority list in 2011, as the Gas Regulation rules only applied as from 3 March 2011.
-However, in 2010 the 17th Madrid Forum already 'welcomed ERGEG's intention to continue its work on... tariff structures, with the goal of preparing input to framework guidelines on transmission tariff structures...'
-(13,14). - The EC requests ACER to prepare the non-binding FG within 'a reasonable' time period 'not exceeding six months', but which the EC 'may extend'.
+After consulting with market participants the EC establishes an annual priority list, which may call for the development of framework guidelines ('FG') or NCs for specific topics.

+There was no priority list in 2011, as the Gas Regulation rules only applied as from 3 March 2011.
+However, in 2010 the 17th Madrid Forum already 'welcomed ERGEG's intention to continue its work on... tariff structures, with the goal of preparing input to framework guidelines on transmission tariff structures...
+'1),2).

+The EC requests ACER to prepare the non-binding FG within 'a reasonable' time period 'not exceeding six months', but which the EC 'may extend'.

-The TAR NC followed the TAR FG preparation, which took 17 months (15).
-The EC's invitation did not originate in the annual priority list but in discussions within the Trilateral Planning Group every two months (16).
+The EC's invitation did not originate in the annual priority list but in discussions within the Trilateral Planning Group every two months3).

-The TAR FG preparation took 17 months (17).
-Further to the feedback received through ACER, ENTSOG notes that the deadline for ACER's preparation was postponed by the EC twice, based on the changing scope of the TAR FG (18).
-ACER has organised two public consultations, two workshops and two 'open house' events to engage with stakeholders
+The TAR FG preparation took 17 months4).
+Further to the feedback received through ACER, ENTSOG notes that the deadline for ACER's preparation was postponed by the EC twice, based on the changing scope of the TAR $FG^{5}$ .